 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 Any additional enquires regarding household projections can be made via email to firstname.lastname@example.org or by telephone on +44(0)1329 444661.
-Additional data requests can be met where this is possible.
+It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested.
 Metadata describing the limitations of additional data are provided with individual requests.
-These requests are also published on the ONS website.
+User-requested data are also published on the ONS website.

 For information regarding conditions of access to data, please refer to the following: